krokedil/avarda-checkout-for-woocommerce/readme.txt

 == CHANGELOG ==
+= 2025.06.23        - version 1.17.0 =
+* Feature           - Added functionality to restore the selected pickup point in the Avarda Checkout widget when the order is placed and the shipping options are updated.
+* Enhancement       - Improved the handling of the shipping create-session to always return a valid shipping session to Avarda, even when there are errors.
+This prevents the checkout from not loading the shipping widget when using Partner shipping.
+* Fix               - Fixed a potential issue when sending shippingParameters to Avarda as decimal values, rather then whole numbers.

 = 2025.06.23        - version 1.16.5 =
 * Enhancement       - Made the filter woocommerce_price_trim_zeros apply to the display of shipping prices as well, so prices ending in zero decimals will be trimmed if the filter returns a true value.
 * Fix               - Fixed an issue possibly showing the shipping widget twice before the customer filled in their address.